-- Sit up tall with your knees bent, back flat.
+- On the floor, sit up tall with your knees bent, back flat.
 The bottoms of the feet are facing each other and knees are splayed out to the side.
 Lean forward and weave the fingers of one hand between each of the toes of your opposite foot.
 With a firm grip, stretch and massage the toes and the ball of the foot.

 - Place a towel on the ground and sit with your feet flat on the towel, knees bent at 90 degrees.
 Scrunch your toes try to grab the towel with your feet and pull it toward you

 - Stand with your feet a comfortable distance apart.
 Try to lift just the big toe on both feet, keeping the other toes down.
 Then try to do the exact opposite: lift all the toes but the big toes.
 Lift the big toe and baby toe up as you press the three middle toes down.
 Lift the three middle toes up while pressing the big toe and baby toe down.
 This one is very difficult at first but with practice you can do it!
 Most people who pronate, or roll to the inner arch, have a hard time lifting the big toes and most people who supinate, or roll on to the outer edges of the foot, have a hard time lifting the other toes.